spade-as-in-ace/IotHomeMesh/README.md

 ##### To Do:
 ##### Programming:
-- Get communication between two ESP12s (NodeMCUs) working
+- Get communication between two ESP12s (NodeMCUs) working (done)
-- Program RGB patterns on the 'device' ESP12
+- Program RGB patterns on the 'device' ESP12  (done)
 - Program serial input on the 'bridge' ESP12
 - Develop protocol
     - Protocol must must strings (due to the nature of the TCP connections used in the painlessMesh library